andvsilva/data_science_journey/database_SQLite3/README.md

 for row in cursor.execute('SELECT * FROM orders'):
     print(list(row))
 ```

+In the end after the database has been written, we can call ```close()``` to close the connection to the database:

 ```
 cursor.close()
 ```

+And to finish, the commit any pending execution to the database

 ```
 # save (commit) the changes
 db.commit()
 ```

+Close and done:

 ```
 # we can also close the connection if we are done with it.